 One of the common realities that everyone will experience in their life is death.
-And when you pass on, you will leave behind your possessions and assets.
-Hence, writing a will becomes a necessary step in your financial planning – and it may be something you have considered before.
+And when you pass on, you will leave behind your possessions and assets that needs to be distributed amongst the deserving.
+Writing a will becomes a necessary step in your financial planning – and it may be something you have considered before.

 Why should you write a will

 A will functions as an instruction to a trusted person in order to ensure the smooth transition of your assets.
 If you have dependants like kids or aged parents, or simply people you love and whom you want to take care of when you’re gone, a will lets you distribute your assets to them according to your wishes.
 You can also bequeath your assets to a charity or organisation.

 Wills also legally protect your family.
 For instance, if you have young children, a will can appoint a guardian for them if the parents should pass away.

 If you are a business owner, it becomes essential to let your executors know what to do with your business.
 Business is part of your assets, thus a will can help to iron out post-death complications, especially if your business is co-run with a partner.

 Finally, many people overlook this, but having a will makes distribution of your assets conclusive after your death, which can protect your family from conflict and in-fighting over how to split your assets.